How to Quit Drinking: A Guide to Alcohol Recovery

 Why Quitting Alcohol Can Be Life-Changing

-Alcohol might seem like a regular part of social life, stress relief, or even a nightly routine—but for many people, it slowly becomes something they rely on to cope, sleep, or function.
+Alcohol might seem like a regular part of social life, stress relief, or even a nightly routine, but for many people, it slowly becomes something they rely on to cope, sleep, or function.
+Over time, casual alcohol intake can shift into unhealthy drinking habits, alcohol misuse, or more serious patterns such as alcohol abuse, alcohol dependence, or alcohol use disorder.
 Quitting drinking can lead to:

 • Better mental clarity